BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 During the **bidding period**, a bidder does not actually send their bid, but only a hashed version of it.
 Since it is currently considered practically impossible to find two (sufficiently long) values whose hash values are equal, the bidder commits to the bid by that.
 After the end of the bidding period, the bidders have to reveal their bids: They send their values unencrypted and the contract checks that the hash value is the same as the one provided during the bidding period.

 Another challenge is how to make the auction **binding and blind** at the same time: The only way to prevent the bidder from just not sending the money after they won the auction is to make them send it together with the bid.
-Since value transfers cannot be blinded in TomoChain, anyone can see the value.
+Since value transfers cannot be blinded in Viction, anyone can see the value.

 The following contract solves this problem by accepting any value that is larger than the highest bid.
 Since this can of course only be checked during the reveal phase, some bids might be **invalid**, and this is on purpose (it even provides an explicit flag to place invalid bids with high value transfers): Bidders can confuse competition by placing several high or low invalid bids.